Highland Loban/Logan families: Drumderfit line

 2E.
 Alexander 1841 = Maria Lane branch.
 From Robert’s second wife, Sarah Ingham, these descendants stayed in Manitoba; it is actually a generation younger than the William 1842 line because of the age difference between the two half-brothers.
 Alexander (“Sandy”) stayed in Winnipeg looking after his mother until her passing in 1886.
 He was an Alderman and was elected was mayor four times, in 1880, 1881, 1883 and 1884.
 He played a large role in bringing the transcontinental railway through Winnipeg, thus assuring its future development.
 There is an extensive biography of him in Dictionary of Canadian Biography, which notes at the start that “By both birth and marriage Alexander Logan was a leading member of Winnipeg’s commercial and social élite.
 His father, a prominent merchant and office holder, owned the land on which the business section of early Winnipeg developed.
 Through his marriage in 1864, Logan became tied to the wealthy Bannatyne and McDermot families.”
 However, regarding his career as mayor, the authors conclude that, “He was neither an outstanding man nor an exceptional mayor.
 His chief claim to fame was his personal popularity.
 His ‘boosterism’ bred a strong pride in community accomplishment, and it is this facet of his career which deserves recognition.”

-As of January 2021, we have results from three Highland Logans who are all related in a haplogroup presently identified as FT386104, with a most recent common ancestor (MRCA) born about 1500.
-Clearly, we are not back to the origins of the Drumderfit line, but the Y-700 DNA results do show that two closely related groups, Urray and Kilcoy Loban/Logans (FT75933), are related to the Drumderfit line represented by #19 in the provisional diagram below.
+As of May 2021, we have results from four Highland Logans who are all related in a haplogroup presently identified as FT75933, with a most recent common ancestor (MRCA) born about 1500.
+Clearly, we are not back to the origins of the Drumderfit line, but the Y-700 DNA results do show that two closely related groups, Urray and Kilcoy Loban/Logans (FT387200), are related to the Drumderfit line (FT29112) in the provisional diagram below.
 The Kilcoy line is described here.
 From the date of the Urray/Kilcoy MRCA, just before the written records of the two branches, it is likely that they were as closely related as first cousins or even brothers.
-These three people are part of Limb 3 in the Logan DNA Project.
+These four people are part of Limb 3 in the Logan DNA Project.
+Jim Logan’s analysis of the whole of Limb 3 shows that there are two more samples in the branch, which I hope to get upgraded to Y700.
+This will expand the structure shown here, in particular as one is evidently more closely related to #21 than to #19 and this will likey pull #21 out of the Drumderfit line, i.e., those with a known of highly probably genealogical connection to Drumderfit.
+I am also looking for a new donor from the Drumderfit line.
+The genealogy of #21 does not show a clear geographic origin because the family moved around Scotland from generation to generation, eventually emigrating to Ireland and then on to the USA.
 You can compare this diagram with what we developed for the Lowland Loban/Lobban group here.